MrHaribo/mrharibo.github.io/gettingstarted/index.md

 ## Workspace Setup

-When you open Eclipse you will be prompted for a *Workspace Directory*.
-Every Game developed with MicroNet needs it's own Workspace Directory.
-You can use the same MicroNet Eclipse installation for multiple games by using different workspaces for each game.
-In this tutorial a directory called "MyGame" will be used as Workspace Directory.
+When you open Eclipse you will be prompted a *Workspace Directory*.
+Every Game developed with MicroNet needs it's own workspace directory referred to as the **Game Workspace**.
+You can use the same MicroNet Eclipse installation to develop multiple games by using a different workspace for each game.
+In this tutorial the Game Workspace directory will be "/MyGame".

 ### MicroNet Settings